-Table 7: Multivariate analysis on traders' (normalized) earnings analysis on traders' earnings.
-The dependent variable in all specifications is asset market earnings, standardized with respect to their respective treatment.
-The first column reports the regression results without controls, while the second column includes control variables.
-In column 3, we report the regression results estimated only for our Mining treatments, to examine whether and how individual characteristics affect performance in a bubble-prone environment.
-Finally, in column 4, we also control for the role of traders in the treatments Gift-Half and Mining-Half to identify what (if any) advantage these roles might offer.
+For the last part of our analysis, we study the characteristics of individual traders and how these influence their earnings in the experimental asset market.
+Table 7 reports the results of a regression analysis on trader earnings.
+The dependent variable in all specifications is asset market earnings, standardized with respect to their respective treatment.20 The first column reports the regression results for all participants across all treatments.
+In the second column, we report the regression results estimated only for our Mining treatments, to examine whether and how individual characteristics affect performance in a bubbleprone environment.
+Finally, in the third column, we also control for the role of traders in the treatments Gift-Half and Mining-Half to identify what (if any) advantage these roles might offer.
 Following Hefti et al. (2016) and Corgnet et al. (2018), we include an interaction term between Raven and ToM.
 Overall, we find that both cognitive ability and ToM are associated with higher earnings.
 These attributes appear to act as substitutes for each other as seen by the negative interaction term which is similar in direction to the findings of Corgnet et al. (2018).
 Female traders appear to earn less, while in the markets where traders have different roles, those that can only obtain assets through the market are significantly worse off.
-This might be because their options of acquiring assets are limited.
+This may be because their options of acquiring assets are limited.